 ‘As you wish…’ Missy retreats, closing the door on her last words, ‘He’s back home by the way.
 As a matter of fact, he’s on his way here.’

 Taïga throws back the sheets and stares at the ceiling.
 Loki.
 Is.
 Back.
 Fuck!
 What will I tell him?
 Fuckfuckfuck.

-Deep down she hopes she’ll feel something when she sees Loki again -a spark of electricity, some butterflies in her stomach… Something that tells her she won’t have to hurt him…
+Deep down she hopes she will feel something when she sees Loki again.
+A spark of electricity.
+Some butterflies in her stomach.
+Something that tells her she won’t have to hurt him.

-She’s still in the shower when the doorbell chimes.
-Granny welcomes Loki and shows him to the tiny winter garden, politely chatting about the West Coast until Taïga shows up, her damp hair rapidly braided into two tangled plaits..
+She is still in the shower when the doorbell chimes.
+Granny welcomes Loki and shows him to the tiny winter garden, politely chatting about the West Coast until Taïga shows up, her damp hair rapidly braided into two tangled plaits.

 ‘Here she is.
 I’ll leave you two, you must have a lot to catch up on.’